theRJMurray/runehelper/README.md

 `npm install`
 `npm test`

---

-## Searching User Stats - under construction
+## Searching User Stats
-In your browser go to localhost:3000/search/username where username is the
-username of the character you want to lookup
+in App.js change this.state.name in the constructor